Free consultation 402-431-9000

 • A cyclist passing a slower-moving car to the right at an intersection

 If a reasonable and prudent driver would have been able to prevent the right hook bicycle incident, the driver in question will be liable for the wreck.
+Right turn bicycle accidents, also known as right-hooks, are particularly dangerous and prevalent.
 If the driver broke a traffic law or roadway rule, this could be proof of the driver’s fault.
 It is common, however, for a driver’s insurance company to refute fault or allege that the bicyclist is also partially to blame.

 What Is Nebraska’s Comparative Fault Law?